Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/creating-a-pac-man-themes-divider-in-css.md

 I'm sure you're all aware of Pac-Man, the famous yellow ball that eats dots and gets chased by ghosts.

-I wanted to try and make a cool little `HTML` divider that represents the feeling of this fantastic game.
+I wanted to try and make an excellent little `HTML` divider that represents the feeling of this fantastic game.

 The end result will look like this: